joshanjohn/cllama/README.md

 5. ## Runing cllama
   To run the cllama webUI project use this streamlit command from the base directory.
 - `streamlit run src/main.py`

+# Contribution Guidelines
+   a) Create a task in the project planning board (CPPB) https://github.com/users/joshanjohn/projects/17 <br>
+   b) use proper branch name as github task suggest, which is hash number followed by task name seperated by hypen. (eg: 4-task-title) <br>
+   c) Submit a pull request (PR) before merging into main branch. <br>
+   d) Must get an PR approval review to merge. <br>

+**All The Best** 🙌🏻